thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 {"break":true}

-Once the shared type, default, minimum, and maximum have been checked, the properties of each declaration are looped over to determine if the enumerated values have been correctly declared relative to the type.
-There are two types of enumerates: property names beyond the reserved names, and names in a "case" entitled property.
-The `case` property is an array of value names, and was implemented to ensure that values could be enumerated without requiring a local type.
+Once the shared type, default, minimum, and maximum have been checked, the properties of each declaration are looped over to determine if the typed properties have been correctly declared relative to the type.
+There are two syntaxes for declaring typed properties: property names, and names in a "case" property.
+The `case` property is an array of value names, and was implemented for properties name declared without a local type.

 This loop in the validation begins by checking if the property is named "case" and then that it only contains elements of type String.
-If the check fails it returns an Object that indicates the data structure is valid as it cannot be further validated, but with the feedback that a type was declared with enumeration cases of a different type than String.
+If the check fails it returns an Object that indicates the data structure is valid as it cannot be further validated, but with the feedback that a type was declared with cases of a different type than String.

 ```
 for (const [propName, propValue] of Object.entries(value)) {